-The thrill of seeing whales and dolphins off the coast at Staithes, the delight that comes with noticing a star-studded sky during an evening in Dalby Forest, or the joy associated with quietly observing hares or owls... these are just some of the special sights that you can experience with the help of some of the country’s best wildlife and dark sky specialists.
+The thrill of seeing whales and dolphins off the coast at Staithes, the delight that comes with noticing a star-studded sky during an evening in Dalby Forest, or the joy of finding a prehistoric fossil dating back to the ice age...
+These are just some of the special things you can feel when connecting with nature and experiencing the great outdoors in the National Park.

 For ten months of the year, wildlife experts Richard Baines and Steve Race from Yorkshire Coast Nature run tours and photography workshops along the coast and inland.